sleire/etrm/README.md

 # hedgeR: Portfolio insurance strategies for commodity price risk management
-Futures trading strategies for both long and short hedgers.
+Futures trading strategies for commercial hedgers with long or short exposure.
 All models below aim to reduce (increase) the commodity portfolio price, while preventing it from breaching a pre defined cap (floor).

 ### Portfolio insurance strategies implemented as functions: